-The following image indicates the location of the M.2 2280 solid-state drive/Intel Optane memory module that is installed in M.2 slot two and provides a visual representation of the installation procedure.
+The figure indicates the location of the M.2 2280 solid-state drive/Intel Optane memory module that is installed in M.2 slot two and provides a visual representation of the installation procedure.

-- 1. Align the notches on the solid-state drive/Intel Optane memory module with the tabs in the M.2 slot two on the system board. - 2.
-Slide the solid-state drive/Intel Optane memory module into the M.2 slot two on the system board. - 3.
-Replace the screw (M2x3) that secures the solid-state drive/Intel Optane memory module to the palm-rest and keyboard assembly.
+- 1. Align the notches on the M.2 2280 solid-state drive/Intel Optane memory module with the tabs in M.2 slot two on the system board. - 2.
+Slide the M.2 2280 solid-state drive/Intel Optane memory module into M.2 slot two on the system board. - 3.
+Replace the screw (M2x3) that secures the M.2 2280 solid-state drive/Intel Optane memory module to the palm-rest and keyboard assembly.